idlima/nsf-oce-gender/README.md

   2. Identified research topics
   3. Award types

-This work is being done in collaboration with Jennie Rheuban and we have submitted a manuscript for publication in *Oceanography* magazine.
+This work was done in collaboration with Jennie Rheuban and a manuscript has been accepted for publication in *Oceanography* magazine.

-Ivan Lima - Fri Jul 30 2021 16:48:34 -0400
+Ivan Lima - Mon Aug 23 2021 10:36:46 -0400